Posts

 Image

 You can find Roti John at many hawker centres and pasar malam (night markets).
-They are french bread coated with eggs and butter and chilli and mayonaise sauce and fried on hot plate.
-You can get them for around $3 to $4.
+They are french bread coated with eggs and butter and and fried on hot plate and topped up with generous amount of chilli or tomato sauce and mayonaise.
+You can get them for around $4 to $5.
 The name John is English and roti is bread.
-So maybe during the early days this omelette sandwich is the equivalent of hamburgers!
+So maybe during the early days this omelette sandwich is the equivalent of hamburgers or simply the french toast!
 You can find Roti John usually being sold at Malay stalls.
 At some hawker centres such as at Bedok Corner , the stall owners are getting creative.
 You can find Roti John Steak, Chicken or Sardine and Roti John Power!
 Grilling Roti John (front) and Ramly Burger Ramly Burger is that ubiquitous delicious and juicy meat local burger wrapped in egg and splashed with plenty of colourful sauces of tomato sauce, mayonnaise and mustard that you can only get at Pasar Malam .
 And it only cost about $3.
 The meat can be beef or chicken.
-Of course you can get value burgers at some fast-food outlets but nothing beats the original kampong (village) style...
+Of course you can get value burgers at so...

 Pasar malam (night market)